 Most cats will be infected with an internal parasite at some point in their lives, most likely as kittens.
 There are ways to make a homemade cat dewormer, however, you should always consult your veterinarian first.
-The most common parasites that a cat faces are roundworms, hookworms and tapeworms.
+The most common parasites that a cat faces are roundworms, hookworms, and tapeworms.
 These can be life-threatening and must be treated quickly.
 A veterinarian can prescribe common medication that will rid your cat of these parasites.
 Your vet can also recommend the best tapeworm medicine for cats.

 Add food-grade diatomaceous earth to all of your cat's meals.
 Diatomaceous earth is a sedimentary rock that can be ground to a powder and sprinkled on food.
 It is often used as an insecticide because it absorbs lipids from insects and kills them through dehydration.
 Many farmers use it to deworm livestock.
-Sprinkle about an ounce on each meal.
+Sprinkle about a half teaspoon on each meal.
 Use a spoon to mix it in, so kitty is less likely to turn up her nose at the food bowl, as cats are sometimes apt to do.

 Mix fresh, minced garlic into your cat's food once a day.
 Though it may act more as a preventative, garlic might help kill present parasites as well.
-The only trouble might be getting your cat to eat its food with the slight change in flavor.
-Start with very small amounts of garlic--just a pinch--and increase it as your cat grows more used to the smell and taste.
+The only trouble might be getting your cat to eat her food with the slight change in flavor.
+Start with very small amounts of garlic — just a pinch — and increase it as your cat grows more used to the smell and taste.
 Eventually, she may actually grow to prefer the taste.

 Raw pumpkin seeds can be found at most grocery stores nowadays, or at a health food store.
 Be sure you don't get the cooked pumpkin seeds, which are white — you want the green ones, which are sometimes called "pepitas."
 Grind up raw pumpkin seeds and mix them in with one meal per day.
 This is especially effective against tapeworms.
 Grind the seeds fresh every day, rather than grinding a large amount and saving it for use throughout the week.
-About 1/4 tsp. is all you need for each meal.
+About 1/4 teaspoon is all you need for each meal.